Jugger-Copenhagen/homepage/README.md

 [ ] Implement flexbox content elements on homepage.
 [ ] Implement Google calendar on homepage.
 [ ] Automatically populate the tournaments page based on event date and title.
 Create a shortcode to do this.
+[ ] Add a "go to top" button / Footer

 ## Hugo